mandyreed223/Wiki-EC2/README.md

 1. Launch EC2 instance (I used Amazon Linux 2023 with t.3 micro)
 2. Enter user data script in *User data* field under advance details
 3. Launch instance and copy public IP address to test site functionality

+## **Goal**

+The goal of this project is to practice hands-free infrastructure automation by deploying a fully functional wiki system (DokuWiki) on AWS.
+Instead of setting up servers manually, the entire process is automated using an EC2 instance, Linux configuration, and a user data script.

+By the end of the deployment:

+- The server is launched and configured automatically

+- DokuWiki is installed and ready to use on first boot

+- Essential wiki pages are pre-created through shell scripting

+- No manual setup is required, showcasing the power of automation and Infrastructure-as-Code principles

+This project simulates the type of repeatable, automated provisioning used in real-world cloud engineering and DevOps pipelines.